melissawen/melissawen.github.io/_posts/2020-08-12-end_of_endless.md

 I know it sounds very romantic, but after more than a month of it, breathing is not a simple and involuntary movement.

-With this patch, I was able to update my process table:
+With this patch, I was able to update my progress table on GSoC:

 | Result/Status    | GSoC start| After accepted patches |
 | ----------|:-------:|-------:|